sattiz/SudokuGame/README.md

 #### 6.1.2.5 `Sudoku9x9_checkSubgrid`
 **Description**
-This test suite verifies the `checkSubgridT` functionality of the `Sudoku9x9`.
-The `checkSubgridT` function checks the validity of 3x3 subgrids in the Sudoku board and returns the coordinates of conflicting cells if any.
+This test suite verifies the `checkSubgrid` functionality of the `Sudoku9x9`.
+The `checkSubgrid` function checks the validity of 3x3 subgrids in the Sudoku board and returns the coordinates of conflicting cells if any.

 **Test Cases**
 1. **Test**: Check subgrids on a predefined board with mixed positive and negative values.